cesar-douady/open-lmake/doc/src/intro.md

   Although more rarely used, `dep` can be used and feeds `cmd` as its stdin.
 - In `TestSuiteExpansion` targets, there is a `*` after `Test`.
   This a so-called 'star-stem'.
-  It means that a single execution of the job generates files with diferent values for this star-stem.
+  It means that a single execution of the job generates files with different values for this star-stem.
 - for python `cmd` (when it is a function), targets, deps and stems are accessible as global variables.
   Star-stems are not defined (they would be meaningless) and the corresponding targets are functions instead of variables: you must pass the star-stems as arguments.